akshatgit/CS537-Discussion-sp22-2/week-5/README.md

 - `sleep()`: is not really just sleeping

 ## How to approach P2-A?
-- Implement easy syscalls first
-- - For e.g. Implement `settickets`, `srand` and `getpinfo` first.
+- Implement easy syscalls first: For e.g. Implement `settickets`, `srand` and `getpinfo` first.
 - Test each part independently.
 - - Create custom test user applications.
-For e.g. when you implement the first 3 syscalls, create a C file, spawn a child process with `fork`, set it's tickets and proc table details using `getpinfo`.
+For e.g. when you implement the first 3 syscalls, create a C file, spawn a child process with `fork`, set it's tickets(`settickets`) and fetch proc table details using `getpinfo`.
 - - Debug any issue with GDB (Can't stress this more!).
 - Start Early!
 (Biggest Hint!)